 Key Takeaways: How To Upload Documents To Mychart

-Navigate to uploads: Find the document upload section.
+➤ Navigate to uploads: Find the document upload or attachment section available in your version.

-Check status: Verify that your documents were received.
+➤ Check status: Verify that your documents were received or attached successfully.

 Frequently Asked Questions